OmniDB/OmniDB/README.md

 # 0- OmniDB 2.0

-OmniDB was completely rewritten to python using the Django framework.
+OmniDB was completely rewritten to Python using the Django framework.
+Starting from version `2.0`, **OmniDB Python version** will receive new features and will be actively maintained.

-The source code for the ASP.NET version is in the branch **csharp**.
+The source code for the ASP.NET/C\# version is in the branch **csharp**.
+The next release of OmniDB C\# version is `1.7`, and it will only receive bug fixes.

+Besides being written in Python, initial version of `OmniDB 2.0` contains the following main differences from the C\# version:

+- It allows query execution in background and cancellation through the use of *websockets*;
+- Initially, only an improved support of PostgreSQL is implemented.
+More RDBMS support coming soon;
+- There is a new `Snippet` feature.

 # 1- Introduction